Piedmont Lithium (NASDAQ:PLL) Reaches New 1-Year Low at $33.31

-Piedmont Lithium Inc. (NASDAQ:PLL – Get Rating) shares reached a new 52-week low during trading on Tuesday .
-The company traded as low as $33.31 and last traded at $33.34, with a volume of 2231 shares traded.
+Piedmont Lithium Inc. (NASDAQ:PLL – Get Rating)’s share price hit a new 52-week low on Tuesday .
+The company traded as low as $33.31 and last traded at $33.34, with a volume of 2231 shares changing hands.
 The stock had previously closed at $34.34.

-A number of research firms have commented on PLL.
+PLL has been the subject of a number of research reports.
+Cowen began coverage on shares of Piedmont Lithium in a report on Monday, May 23rd.
+They issued an “outperform” rating for the company.
 JPMorgan Chase & Co. lifted their target price on shares of Piedmont Lithium from $84.00 to $92.00 and gave the stock an “overweight” rating in a report on Thursday, March 24th.
-Cowen began coverage on shares of Piedmont Lithium in a report on Monday, May 23rd.
-They set an “outperform” rating for the company.
 Finally, Cowen began coverage on shares of Piedmont Lithium in a report on Monday, May 23rd.
 They set an “outperform” rating and a $90.00 target price for the company.
 Seven analysts have rated the stock with a buy rating, According to MarketBeat, the company presently has an average rating of “Buy” and a consensus price target of $94.17.

 The business’s 50-day moving average price is $49.95 and its two-hundred day moving average price is $56.35.

 A number of hedge funds have recently modified their holdings of PLL.
 UBS Asset Management Americas Inc. increased its stake in Piedmont Lithium by 10.5% in the 3rd quarter.
 UBS Asset Management Americas Inc. now owns 9,947 shares of the mineral exploration company’s stock valued at $542,000 after buying an additional 947 shares during the last quarter.
-Qube Research & Technologies Ltd acquired a new position in shares of Piedmont Lithium during the 4th quarter worth about $272,000.
-Zurcher Kantonalbank Zurich Cantonalbank increased its stake in shares of Piedmont Lithium by 21.4% during the 4th quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 2,158 shares of the mineral exploration company’s stock worth $113,000 after purchasing an additional 380 shares during the last quarter.
+Qube Research & Technologies Ltd acquired a new stake in Piedmont Lithium in the 4th quarter valued at $272,000.
+Zurcher Kantonalbank Zurich Cantonalbank increased its stake in Piedmont Lithium by 21.4% in the 4th quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 2,158 shares of the mineral exploration company’s stock valued at $113,000 after buying an additional 380 shares during the last quarter.
 Advisor Group Holdings Inc. increased its stake in shares of Piedmont Lithium by 13.1% during the 4th quarter.
 Advisor Group Holdings Inc. now owns 34,043 shares of the mineral exploration company’s stock worth $1,834,000 after purchasing an additional 3,941 shares during the last quarter.
 Finally, Cambridge Investment Research Advisors Inc. increased its stake in shares of Piedmont Lithium by 38.8% during the 4th quarter.
 Cambridge Investment Research Advisors Inc. now owns 11,205 shares of the mineral exploration company’s stock worth $588,000 after purchasing an additional 3,133 shares during the last quarter.
 Hedge funds and other institutional investors own 24.02% of the company’s stock.

 About Piedmont Lithium (NASDAQ:PLL)